6sr/Python/README.md

 This code builds a secure ssl connection to mail server SMTP_SSL() is used to build secure connection to port 465

-# WeatherForecast
-It gives weather of a place